Hemlock Ravine Park

 Wentworth Loop (800m)

 The Wentworth Loop is accessible via the Rockingham Loop, Governor’s Loop & directly from Grosvenor Wentworth school.
-This short trail brings you deeper into the wilderness and more isolated from noise as it is the lesser-traveled of the 3 loops.
+This short trail brings you deeper into the wilderness and more isolated from noise as it is the less-travelled of the 3 loops.
 Unmistakable signs mark connections to the rest of the trails.

 A stand of towering hemlocks line one particularly impressive part of the trail.
 Particularly scenic in autumn, the trail offers a ‘follow the yellow-leafed road’ type of ambiance.
 Looking up, down, left or right, neck-straining scenery is all around.
 The diverse scenery of the trail includes some sections lined by erratic rocky areas, and others full of a mixed array of trees, moss, and lichen.